Rapdrei/ceramixx/README.md

 # About
 Ceramixx is an alternative Stl Slicer and GCode Generator with an own user interface written in QT.

-There are multiple GCode Generator out there like e.g.
-[Slic3r](http://slic3r.org/) and [Skeinforge](http://reprap.org/wiki/Skeinforge)
-but most of them are focused on the GCode generation for plastic 3D print.
+There are multible GCode generators out there like like [Slic3r](http://slic3r.org/) and [Skeinforge](http://reprap.org/wiki/Skeinforge) but most of them are focused on plastic 3D print.

 Ceramixx instead is optimized for Ceramics printing.
-Experiments showed that GCode generators for plastic produce are often too complex and restrictive for the Ceramics printing process.
+Experiments showed that GCode generators for plastic produce often too complex and restrictive GCode for the Ceramics printing process but come short on other ends.

 Ceramixx focuses on a simple but powerful to use approach to generate GCode specifically for Ceramics printing.

+See Features for a listing of Ceramixx features.

+## Features

 ## Installation Mac
 ### Additional Tools/Software needed